-Figure 3 presents the likelihood of human bidders to bid on MBR and non-MBR packages among all packages a participant can actively bid on, in each of the six different treatments.
-Comparing the low and high information treatments within SS, SR and RR, the proportion of bids (MBR and non-MBR) increase.
-However, the increase seems to be mostly on MBR packages in SS and SR, while in RR, the proportion of bids on both MBR and non-MBR packages have increased.
-This is consistent with the hypothesis that humans learn from robot strategies.
+Figure 3 presents the proportion of human bidders that bid on MBR and non-MBR packages among all packages a participant can actively bid on, in each of the six different treatments.
+Comparing the low and high information treatments within SS, SR and RR, the proportion of bids (MBR and non-MBR) increases when more information is provided.
+However, this increase seems to occur mostly with MBR packages in SS and SR, while in RR, the proportion of bids on both MBR and non-MBR packages increases.
+This increase is consistent with the hypothesis that humans learn from robot strategies.
 We now use probit models to formally check our impression from Figure 3.

-Table 6 presents six probit specifications which examines factors affecting the likelihood of MBR bids.
+Table 6 presents six probit specifications which examine factors affecting the likelihood of MBR bids.
 In all specifications, the dependent variable is PlaceBid, a dummy variable which equals one if a bid is placed on a package and zero otherwise.
-The independent variables are Temporary Profit, $D{ab}$ , $D{info}$ in specifications (1), (3) and (5).
-In specifications (2), (4) and (6), we add an additional independent variable, $D{info}$ \MBR, which equals 1 if the information condition is high and the package belongs to the set of MBR packages.
+The independent variables are Temporary Profit, D{ab} , D{info} in specifications (1), (3) and (5).
+In specifications (2), (4) and (6), we add an independent variable, D{info}^ MBR, which equals one if the information condition is high and the package belongs to the set of MBR packages, and zero otherwise.
 This variable controls for the information condition on MBR package bidding.
-Note that $D{ab}$ and $D{info}$ \MBR are positively correlated.
-We summarize the results below.
+Note that D{ab} and D{info}^ MBR are positively correlated.
+We summarize the results in the following discussion.

-&lt;sup>13Recall that last-and-final packages and winning packages from previous rounds are automatically checked in the current round, therefore, a participant cannot do anything active about them.
-We therefore, do not consider them as part of the choice set for the subject.
+15Recall that last-and-final packages and winning packages from previous rounds are automatically checked in the current round; therefore, a participant cannot act on them.
+Consequently, we do not consider them as part of the choice set for the subject.

 Result 4 (Bidding Decision in iBEA).
-In iBEA, bidders are significantly more likely to bid on packages with higher temporary profit.
-Additional information on robot strategies
+In our iBEA auctions, we find that bidders are significantly more likely to bid on packages with a higher temporary profit.
+We also find that additional information on robot strategies

-- (1) induces significantly more bids on both MBR and non-MBR packages under RR, but not under SS or SR; - (2) induces significantly more bids on MBR packages under SS and SR, but not RR.
+(1) induces significantly more bids on both MBR and non-MBR packages under RR, but not under SS or SR;

+(2) induces significantly more bids on MBR packages under SS and SR, but not under RR.

 Support.
-In Table 6, coefficients on Temporary Profit is positive and significant in all six specifications.
-Coefficient on $D{info}$ is positive and significant in specification (5), but not in (1) - (4) and (6).
-The coefficient of $D{info}$ \MBR is positive and significant in (2) and (4), but not in (6).
+In Table 6, the coefficients on Temporary Profit are positive and significant in all six specifications.
+The coefficient on D{info} is positive and significant in specification (5), but not in (1) - (4) or (6).
+The coefficient of D{info} MBR is positive and significant in (2) and (4), but not in (6).

-Result 4 confirms our intuition from Figure 3 that the knowledge of robot strategies significantly impact human bidding behavior.
-While Sincere Robot induces more MBR bids, Random Robot tends to increase bids on both types of packages.
-This suggests that in this complex auction, participants might not be able to figure out the optimal bidding strategy, and thus is susceptible to teaching.
-Therefore, in the actual implementation of iBEA, it might be a good idea to teach the participants MBR bidding.
+Result 4 confirms our intuition from Figure 3 that knowledge of robot strategies significantly impacts human bidding behavior.
+While the Sincere Robot induces more MBR bids, the Random Robot tends to increase bids on both types of packages.
+This suggests that, in a complex auction, participants might not be able to figure out the optimal bidding strategy, and thus are susceptible to learning.
+Therefore, in the actual implementation of an iBEA auction, teaching bidding strategies may make bidding more effective.

-In all treatments, all robots follow the equilibrium strategy in checking the Last-and-Final option among the set of packages they bid on, i.e., they check this option for a package whose temporary profit is negative.
-In the high information treatments, subjects are explicitly told when robots check the Last-and-Final option.
+We now explore specifically whether subjects learn the robot strategy regarding the last-and-final option.
+In all iBEA treatments, all robots follow the equilibrium strategy in checking the last-and-final option, i.e., they check this option for a package whose temporary profit is negative.
+In our high information treatments, subjects are explicitly told when robots check the last-and-final option.
 We are interested in two questions.
 First, do subjects learn to use this option?
 Second, when they use this option, do they use it at the right time?